cloud-applied-ai/gcloud-speak/README.md

 ## ✨ How it Works

-[Your Tool Name Here] acts as an intelligent intermediary.
+gcloud-speak acts as an intelligent intermediary.
 When you type a command in natural language:

 1. It sends your input to a Gemini model.
 2. The Gemini model, through its reasoning capabilities, determines the appropriate `gcloud` command to fulfill your request.